Seamonsters-2605/Seamonsters-2605.github.io/docs/setup/index.md

 - Download it here: [code.visualstudio.com](https://code.visualstudio.com/) and run the installer.
 The default options are fine.
 - Start Visual Studio Code
 - On the right side under the *Customize* header there should be a link to install Python support.
 Click the link to install it in the background&mdash;the window will refresh when it is finished.

+## Install 2019 C++ Redistributable

+The Python libraries we use for the robot are actually written in C++ and are ported over so we can write our code in Python, this means for the libraries to run you must have C++ installed.

+- You can download it [here](https://support.microsoft.com/en-us/help/2977003/the-latest-supported-visual-c-downloads) if you have admin access on your computer.
+- If you are using a school laptop, you can download it from the software center.

 ## Install Driver Station